j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ⁕  ⁕  ⁕

+Up a mountain-slope of flowers
+one white petal creased, dog-eared.

+What is it trying to recall?

+⁕  ⁕  ⁕

-The opposite of 'remember' is 'dismember'.
+The opposite of *remember* is *dismember*.

 To remember is to fasten one's
 dust to the body of Reality,

 to cleave to

 a single scale or mossy flank
 as it oxbows through time, leviathan,

+to keep some portion of the myriad fact congealed

-Forgetfulness guards against atrophy, fosters growth
+Forgiveness guards against atrophy, fosters growth.

 Forgiveness lets us view each other
 in ever-opening light, a grace